 Pill imprint APO 040 has been identified as Omeprazole delayed release 40 mg.

-Omeprazole is used in the treatment of gerd; gastritis/duodenitis; erosive esophagitis; barrett's esophagus; duodenal ulcer (and more), and belongs to the drug class proton pump inhibitors.
+Omeprazole is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; helicobacter pylori infection; gastritis/duodenitis (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
 Omeprazole 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - APO 040